ktaylor63/southeast/site/content/articles/cecil-campbell-and-the-southeast-regions-vision.md

     - 'Dam Removal'
     - 'Fit for the Future'
     - 'North Carolina'
+    - 'Private John Allen National Fish Hatchery'
     - Rivers
     - 'Shuford Mills Dam'
     - Tennessee
-    - Private John Allen National Fish Hatchery
-updated: 'April 20th, 2017'
+updated: 'August 28th, 2017'
 ---

 A day after the Fit for the Future of Conservation training workshop wrapped up, Ricky Campbell, project leader for Private John Allen National Fish Hatchery, headed northeast from Chattanooga, [Tennessee](/tennessee), to just outside Brookford, [North Carolina](/north-carolina), where he and a team of U.S. Fish and Wildlife Service employees would begin to take down the Shuford Mills Dam.